Taisia Korotkova

-Taisia Nikolaevna Korotkova is a Russian artist born in 1980, Moscow.
+Taisia Nikolaevna Korotkova (born June 19, 1980 in Moscow) is a Russian artist.
 She studied in the Moscow Academic Art Lyceum from 1991 until 1998 and graduated from the Moscow State Academic Art institute named after V.I Surikov in 2004.
 Korotkova graduated from the Institute of Contemporary Art in Moscow in 2003.
 In 2010, she won the Young Artist of the Year award, a Kandinsky Prize.
 Korotkova takes part in Russian and International exhibitions.
 Her works are in the collections of the Moscow Museum of Modern Art, Benetton Foundation, Republic of Austria, the Smirnov & Sorokin Foundation and the Institute of Russian Realist Art.

 Work

 The main questions she works on are about the relationships between human society and contemporary science, industry and technologies.
 The main technique of her works is tempera on gesso, on wooden panel.